UK Construction Safety Glossary

 Competent Person

 An individual who has sufficient training, experience, knowledge, and other qualities to carry out a specific task safely.
-Competence requirements vary depending on the complexity of the work, but the duty holder must always be able to demonstrate that the person appointed is capable of fulfilling the role without risk to themselves or others.
+Competence requirements vary depending on the complexity of the work and the nature of the hazards, but the duty holder must always be able to demonstrate that the person appointed is capable of fulfilling the role without risk to themselves or others.
+Competence is not a single qualification but a combination of skills, knowledge, and practical experience.

 COSHH (Control of Substances Hazardous to Health)

 A set of regulations requiring employers to assess and control exposure to hazardous substances in the workplace.
 A COSHH assessment identifies the substances used, evaluates the risks they pose, and sets out the control measures needed to protect workers.
-Common construction substances covered include cement dust, solvents, silica, and lead.
+Common construction substances covered include cement dust, silica, solvents, wood dust, and isocyanates.

 CPP (Construction Phase Plan)

 A document required under CDM 2015 that sets out the health and safety arrangements, site rules, and specific measures needed to manage risk during the construction phase.
 The principal contractor must prepare the CPP before work begins on site and keep it updated throughout the project.
-It acts as a practical guide for everyone involved in delivering the work safely.
+It acts as a project-level framework within which individual contractors produce their RAMS.

 Duty Holder